 The purpose of this article is to let you know that other options exist that may support your hair regrowth.
 You could discuss LDN with your functional medicine practitioner.
 Alternatively you can get in touch with the compounding pharmacy that supplies LDN and can arrange delivery directly to your home as a private patient.
-This treatment is not available on the NHS.
+This treatment is not available on the NHS, and your GP will just be confused if you ask them about it.
 If you’re keen to pursue this option, here’s the link to the pharmacy https://dicksonchemist.co.uk/new/.

 Please leave a comment if you’ve had experience, positive or negative, of trying LDN.